 For example, if your room is 14′ x 14′, that is 196 sq. ft.
 However, 12′ wide material will not cover the entire width.
 So, you will need to add extra length to get sufficient carpet for the extra width.

 Since the flooring is only 12’ wide, you will need two 2′-wide sections to fill in.

 So, you will need:

 So, you need to add another 4′ of length to have enough.
-This makes your carpet requirement 12′ x 18′ = 216 sq. ft.
+This makes your material requirement 12′ x 18′ = 216 sq. ft.

-If you are installing your own carpet, you will need other materials (floor tape and tackless strip) and specialized tools (e.g., knee kicker, power stretcher, and binder bars) as well.
-Usually, the equipment can be rented.
+If you are installing your own carpet, you will need other materials (floor tape and tackless strip) and specialized tools (e.g., knee-kicker, power stretcher, and binder bars) as well.
+Usually, you can rent the necessary equipment.

-Consult our carpet cost calculator and price guide to learn more about estimating the cost of carpet.
+Consult our carpet cost calculator and price guide to learn more about estimating the cost of flooring.